hepplerj/cv/web-cv.md

 University for the Carl A. Bimson Humanities Seminar, July 26--27, 2016, Fort Collins, Colorado.

-"Green Dreams, Toxic Legacies: Digital History and the Landscapes of Silicon Valley," Annual Meeting of the American Society for Environmental History, March 2016, Seattle, Washington (did not attend).

 "Getting Started with Omeka," *Digital Humanities Skills Workshop*, Center for Spatial and Textual Analysis, Stanford University, January 2016, Stanford, California.